afeld/computing-in-context/project_1.md

 - The data/calculations can come through pandas, but the drawing code should only use the Python standard library.
   - In other words, don't use [`plot()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html), [plotly](https://plotly.com/python/), or any other external packages.
-- It should not be [hard-coded](https://en.wikipedia.org/wiki/Hard_coding).
-  - In other words, if the dataset got additional rows, had values changed, etc., it should display those appropriately.
 - It should look decent on a narrow (11") laptop screen.

-We'll talk about data visualization in more detail in [the week 10 reading](week_10.md), [Lecture 19](lecture_19.ipynb), and [Lab 10](lab_10_guide.md), but none of that knowledge is expected to complete this.
+We'll talk about data visualization in more detail in [week 10](index.md#schedule), but none of that knowledge is expected to complete this.
 In other words, it's fine if your visualization is "bad" (doesn't follow best practices), since it's not assumed that you've learned those yet.

 ### Example